kyungjae-lee/engineers-notebook/computer-networks-and-network-security/network-performance.md

 * Bandwidth
 * Throughput
 * Latency
+* Jitter

 ## Bandwidth (Capability)

-- Informal definition:

-  Maximum amount of data that can be transmitted per second
+* Maximum amount of data that can be transmitted per second (capability)

-- Formal definition:

-  The bandwidth of a network is given by the number of bits that can be transmitted over the network in a certain period of time.
+* The bandwidth of a network is given by the number of bits that can be transmitted over the network in a certain period of time.

 - Bandwidth for wired network (in **bps**)